 No two words inspire a deeper feeling of dread in CEOs and CFOs than “data breach.”
 Most executives are queasily familiar with the glaring news headlines detailing the catastrophic consequences that corporations such as Target, Home Depot, Neiman Marcus and even the credit reporting agency Equifax have experienced after hackers compromised their customers’ digital information.
 Perhaps even worse, the federal Office of Personnel Management’s (OPM) network was infiltrated twice by hackers linked to the Chinese government who gained access to 5.6 million fingerprint records and 21.5 million Social Security numbers of federal employees.
-All of this attention has made many people wonder about the true cost of data breach as well as the most effective way for a business to respond to such a catastrophe.
+All of this attention has made many people wonder about the true cost of cybersecurity as well as the most effective way for a business to respond to such a catastrophe.

 Data Breach Defined